-Plan means this Healthcare Assistance Plan aka Ascend to Wholeness Plans for Employees of the Seventh-day Adventist Chruch Organizations based in the United States.
+Plan means this Healthcare Assistance Plan aka Ascend to Wholeness Plans for Employees of the Seventh-day Adventist Church Organizations based in the United States.

-Plan Administrator means Adventist Risk Management (ARM).
-ARM shall have full discretionary power to administer the Plan and to interpret, construe, and apply all of its provisions, determine eligibility, and adjudicate claims as provided herein.
-ARM may delegate any of these duties as it deems reasonable and appropriate.
-In administering the Plan, the plan administrator shall be guided by and adhere to the teachings and tenets of the Seventh-day Adventist Church.
+Plan Administrator means the North American Division of Seventh-day Adventists.
+The plan administrator shall have full discretionary power to administer the Plan and to interpret, construe, and apply all of its provisions, determine eligibility, and adjudicate claims as provided herein.
+The plan administrator may delegate any of these duties as it deems reasonable and appropriate, and the plan administrator has delegated its plan administrative duties to Adventist Risk Management ("ARM") and has authorized ARM to further delegate plan administrative duties to other entities.
+In administering the Plan, the plan administrator (including its delegate, ARM, and ARM's delegates) shall be guided by and adhere to the teachings and tenets of the Seventh-day Adventist Church.
+When the term "plan administrator" is used in this Plan, it generally refers to ARM in its role as the delegate of the North American Division of Seventh-day Adventists.